-- b) they do not exceed € 100.000; - c) they provide for the Claw Back mechanisms established by the Policy with reference to cases of fraudulent conduct or gross negligence to the detriment of the Bank. - ii. leaving incentives, also connected with extraordinary operations (e.g., mergers) or corporate restructuring processes, and granted to non-relevant Personnel, provided that they jointly comply with the following conditions: - a) they comply exclusively with the logic of containment of company costs and rationalisation of the Personnel structure; - b) they favour the adhesion to support measures foreseen, from the law or from the collective bargaining, for the generality of Employees; - c) they do not produce ex-ante distortion effects on Personnel behaviour; - d) they provide for the Claw Back mechanisms established by the Policy with reference to cases of fraudulent conduct or gross negligence to the detriment of the Bank.

-c) Advance notice for the amount exceeding the legal measure
+- golden parachutes agreed as part of extraordinary transactions (e.g. mergers) or corporate restructuring processes, provided that they jointly comply with the following conditions: - a) they comply exclusively with the logic of containment of company costs and rationalisation of the Personnel structure; - b) they do not exceed €100,000; - c) they provide for the Claw Back mechanisms established by the Policy with reference to cases of fraudulent conduct or gross negligence to the detriment of the Bank. - ii. leaving incentives, also connected with extraordinary operations (e.g. mergers) or corporate restructuring processes, and granted to non-relevant Personnel, provided that they jointly comply with the following conditions: - a) they comply exclusively with the logic of containment of company costs and rationalisation of the Personnel structure; - b) they favour the adhesion to support measures foreseen, from the law or from the collective bargaining, for the generality of Employees; - c) they do not produce any ex ante distorting effects on the behaviour of Personnel; - d) they provide for the Claw Back mechanisms established by the Policy with reference to cases of fraudulent conduct or gross negligence to the detriment of the Bank. - c) Advance notice for the amount exceeding the legal measure